RPT-EXPLAINER-Why U.S. nuclear deterrence tops S.Korea’s agenda for Biden summit

 By Josh Smith

-SEOUL, May 19 (Reuters) - At the top of South Korean President Yoon Suk-yeol’s agenda for his first summit with U.S. President Joe Biden this weekend will be strengthening American “extended deterrence” against North Korea, according to Yoon's security advisers.
+SEOUL, May 25 (Reuters) - After missile and nuclear-related tests this week, President Yoon Suk-yeol’s administration spoke with U.S. officials, including U.S. President Joe Biden, about strengthening American “extended deterrence” against North Korea.

 The term means the ability of the U.S. military, particularly its nuclear forces, to deter attacks on U.S. allies.